 - AMLD5 states that monitoring for complex and large transactions, especially those that have unusual patterns, must be increased.

 iDenfy is an identity verification startup committed to helping businesses meet compliance regulations.
-We provide you with a wide range of solutions for ID scanning, ID verification, facial recognition, liveness detection, PEP and Sanctions screening and more.
-For any help regarding AML compliance, you can seek our assistance for free of charge.
+We provide you with a wide range of solutions for ID scanning, ID verification, facial recognition, liveness detection, PEP and Sanctions screening, and more.